SebastianTirsen/ms4-vintage-furniture/README.md

 * Edit and Delete-buttons on ratings page.

 visible only to logged in superusers/store owners:
-* My account - Product Management
+* My account - Furniture Management
 * Edit and delete links on the all furniture page and on furniture details page.